 Dealing With Tourette Syndrome

-Many people don’t understand what TS is or what causes it, so they might not know what to make of someone who has TS.
+Many people don’t understand what TS is or what causes it, so they might not know how to act around someone who has TS.
 And if people stare, kids and teens with TS can feel embarrassed and frustrated.
 Someone who has it might have to explain the condition to others or deal with teasing or gawking.

 - Get involved.
 Some experts say that when kids and teens are engrossed in an activity, their tics are milder and less frequent.
 Sports, exercise, or hobbies are great ways for kids to focus mental and physical energy.
 Some well-known athletes have TS, like soccer goalie Tim Howard, who plays for Everton (in the English Premier League) and for the U.S. national team.